In this scalloped potatoes recipe, I layer tender potatoes with a creamy sauce and cheddar cheese. It's a comforting, delicious holiday side dish!

 Then, assemble the casserole.
 Layer half the potatoes and onions in an oiled 9×13-inch baking dish.
 Top with half of the sauce and 1 cup of cheddar cheese.

-Repeat the layers with the remaining potatoes, onion, sauce, and cheese.
+Repeat with another layer of potatoes, onions, sauce, and cheese.

-Cover the casserole dish with foil and bake for 30 minutes at 400°F. Uncover and bake until the potatoes are tender and the cheese on top is browned, 35 to 40 minutes.
+Cover the casserole dish with aluminum foil and bake for 30 minutes at 400°F. Remove the foil, then bake uncovered until the potatoes are tender and the cheese on top is golden brown, 35 to 40 minutes.

 Let stand at room temperature for 20 minutes before slicing and serving.
 Finally, dig in!